gitfarhan/posternet/README.md

 # PosterNet

-A python CLI with trained CNN model to recognise horror movies by given poster.
+A python CLI with trained CNN model to recognise horror movies by given poster file.

 how to use: